threeal/assertion-cmake/README.md

 It formats the message by concatenating all the lines into a single message.
 If one of the lines is a variable, it will be expanded and indented by two spaces before being concatenated with the other lines.
+If the expanded variable is another variable, it will format both the name and the value of the other variable.

 #### Example